How to Spot a Good Recruiter from a Bad One

 8. Speak the truth

 The truth can be hard to swallow, but that doesn’t mean that a recruiter should lie to you.
 Sometimes, they will tell you that a job is not right for you.
 Don't hate the recruiter for telling you the truth.
-However, a great recruiter should be able to speak the truth in a way that is not offensive but that will clearly convey exactly where candidates stand.
+However, a great recruiter should be able to speak the truth in a way that is not offensive, but that will clearly convey exactly where candidates stand.
 After all, they had handled a number of applications and they know what both you and a client wants.
-Nevertheless, if they try to shine you on for weeks, telling you that they are still waiting to hear back from the client, they may not know what they are doing.
+Nevertheless, if an IT recruiter tries to shine you on for weeks, telling you that they are still waiting to hear back from the client, they may not know what they are doing.
 So, dump this recruiter and find someone who behaves as professionally as you do.

 9. Build long-term relationships